 I am privileged to be among the few recognized wildlife artists from the Caribbean.
-I have opened up new horizons beyond the Caribbean, having relocated to Nairobi, Kenya in 2014 as I continue my professional career with UN Environment (UNEP).
+I have opened up new horizons beyond the Caribbean, having relocated to Nairobi, Kenya from 2014 up until the middle of 2019, followed by a posting to Panama City, Panama, as I continue my professional career with the United Nations Environment Programme (UNEP).

 I was born in Toronto, Canada, the eldest of three children, to a St. Lucian father and Jamaican mother.
 From the age of five, I grew up on the beautiful island of Saint Lucia, one of the ‘gems’ of the Eastern Caribbean.
 I always had a knack for drawing, an interest cultivated through my secondary school years, where I was tutored in art by Luigi St. Omer, son of famed St. Lucian artist, the late Sir Dustan St. Omer.
 Following school I went on to work with the St. Lucia Forestry Division and have remained in the environmental field in my professional career.
 It was from my early days with the Forestry Department (mid-1980s) my love for wildlife and environmental art became inseparable from my career (read more under my professional profile).

 I have worked mostly in watercolour and acrylic, having more recently switched to oils.
 I have been known for my realistic interpretations of Caribbean flora and fauna; and while in East Africa, I extended my creative reach into the vast and spectacular Africa-scapes, drawing inspiration from wildlife artists, the likes of Robert Bateman, Don Eckelberry, John James Audubon and impressionists Claude Monet and Vincent Van Gogh.
 Now in Panama, back in a tropical rainforest environment, I look forward to ‘new creations from new inspirations’ capturing some of the country’s dazzling variety of wildlife and forestscapes…”¡me gusta!”